Teddy Bear Cactus (Cholla)

 The species described here originate in the desert Southwest and Mexico; other species are native to those areas and/or other parts of the western U.S., the Great Plains, Canada, and Florida.
 Most species fall into one of two sorts: those having flat, broad joints (pads), and those having cylindrical joints.
 Though the use of common names is somewhat inconsistent, members of the first group are often called prickly pear; those in the second group are frequently known as cholla.
 Hardiness is variable.
 Flowers are generally large and showy.
 The fruit is a berry, often edible.Opuntia bigelovii

 Native to Southwest deserts and northern Mexico.
-Slow growing to 3 to 6 ft. tall, 3 ft. wide, with treelike form.
+Slow growing to 3–6 ft. tall and 3 ft. wide, with a treelike form.
 Woody trunk is covered with black spines, which are less conspicuous than their prominent yellow-gold sheaths.
 Cylindrical, easily detached joints are covered with vicious silvery yellow spines.
-Most plants never bloom, though may bear 1 to 1 1/2-in. pale green, yellow, or white flowers (all with lavender markings) in early spring.
+Most plants never bloom, though they may bear 1–1 1/2-in. pale green, yellow, or white flowers (all with lavender markings) in early spring.
 Grows freely in the hottest, driest deserts.